 We have and may continue to delay, scale-back, or eliminate certain of our activities and other aspects of our operations until such time as we are successful in securing additional funding.
 We are exploring various dilutive and non-dilutive sources of funding, including equity and debt financings, strategic alliances, business development and other sources.
 Our future success is dependent upon our ability to obtain additional funding.
 There can be no assurance, however, that we will be successful in obtaining such funding in sufficient amounts, on terms acceptable to us, or at all.
-As of the date of this filing, we currently anticipate that current cash and cash equivalents, excluding any potential proceeds from our ATM program and Committed Purchase Agreement with Lincoln, will be sufficient to meet our anticipated cash requirements through the end of March 2024.
 Access to our Committed Purchase Agreement with Lincoln is generally limited based on, among other things, our trading volume.
 Furthermore, under the Baby Shelf Rule, the amount of funds we can raise through primary public offerings of securities in any 12-month period using our registration statement on Form F-3 is limited to one-third of the aggregate market value of the ordinary shares held by our non-affiliates, which limitation may change over time based on our stock price, number of ordinary shares outstanding and the percentage of ordinary shares held by non-affiliates.
 We therefore are limited by the Baby Shelf Rule as of the filing of this Form 6-K, until such time as our non-affiliate public float exceeds \$75 million.
 These factors raise significant doubt about our ability to continue as a going concern within one year after the date that the financial statements are issued.

 We have incurred significant operating losses since inception and expect to continue to incur significant operating losses for the foreseeable future and may never become profitable.
 The losses result primarily from our conduct of research and development activities.
+As previously discussed, we have paused the development of our iNKT PORT-2 program in order to preserve cash resources.
+Additionally in January 2024, we began selling our shares in Intensity on Nasdaq.